adamnew123456/USM/README.md

 After Compiling: Run `usm add software version` to copy the installed software into its own directory.

-To Remove Something: Run `usm del foo` - USM prompts you to remove anything that starts with foo.
+To Remove Something: Run `usm del foo vsn` - USM prompts you to remove the `foo` software of version `vsn`.

 ## RUNNING UNCOOPERATIVE PROGRAMS ##